 Cinematographer Ronny Taylor deftly executes Argento’s ambitious vision.
 A long and twisting dolly shot through Betty’s hallway, supercharges an otherwise bland transition.
 A mundane shot of Betty dumping a bottle down the drain ignites when taken from the sinks perspective.
 Wide frame shots of the diminutive soprano on a massive stage accentuate the majesty and and exposition of opera.
 Finally, massive wide-angle shots of the Swiss Alps provide a stunning contrast to the four walls of the opera house.
 Taylor executes these highly technical shots masterfully.

 The power of music

-If ever an entire movies mojo could be summarized in one scene, this is the scene.
-Knights of the Night is now on the playlist and the awesome Claudio Simonetti takes credit for another awesome soundtrack.
+If ever an entire movie’s mojo could be summarized in one scene, this is the scene.
+Knights of the Night is now on my personal playlist!
+The awesome Claudio Simonetti takes credit for another arranging another awesome soundtrack.